Canon 1D X vs Olympus E-M1 II

 Review summary: Canon 1D X vs Olympus E-M1 II

-So what is the bottom line?
+So how do things add up?
 Is the Canon 1D X better than the Olympus E-M1 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (1.1 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.74x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.